Putting bigger and heavier trucks on our roads and highways is deeply unpopular.

 - Trucks under current weight and length limits fail to cover their infrastructure impact.
 Taxes and fees on trucks only pay 80% of the damage they cause to America’s infrastructure, namely highways.
 Since 2008, $143 billion of General Funds have bolstered the Highway Trust Fund (HTF) to offset this payment shortcoming.
 One-third of HTF revenues come from general revenues today, not user fees.

 - This dynamic forces taxpayers to subsidize the trucking sector and presents a competitive disadvantage for freight railroads in the private market.
 While trucks are a key part of the economy and a major railroad partner, the rail industry rejects the notion that general taxpayer dollars should be used to offset underpayment.
 Large commercial trucks today contribute significantly in underpayments to the HTF, allowing the trucking sector to artificially deflate rates.
-Private freight railroads, meanwhile, spend $26 billion annually in their network and do not have any such advantage.
+Private freight railroads, meanwhile, spend billions of dollars annually in their network and do not have any such advantage.

 - Allowing for longer trucks would exacerbate the issue, due in part to expected freight diversion.
 Historical data show that increased truck sizes lead to more trucks, which would drive more freight traffic to roads.
 Policymakers should prioritize the movement of freight on privately funded, fixed rail right-of-ways, not policies that spur greater highway movement.